-Easter Krispie Bars are gluten free and vegetarian.
-These are no-bake treats without marshmallow.
-I have nothing against marshmallow.
-I love traditional cereal and marshmallow bars, but they don’t stay fresh for weeks traveling in a care package, and these bars do.
-Easter Krispie Bars are a granola bar- krispie treat hybrid.
-Take a chewy-crunchy, peanut granola bar recipe, add pastel m&m’s and Easter sprinkles, and you have a cereal bar pretty enough for a holiday platter and long lasting enough for national or international mailing.
+Peanut Butter Krispie Bars are a granola bar- krispie treat hybrid.
+Take a chewy-crunchy, peanut granola bar recipe, add pastel m&m’s and sprinkles, and you have a cereal bar pretty enough for a holiday platter and long lasting enough for national or international mailing.

-Easter Krispie Bars are quick and easy.
+Peanut Butter Krispie Bars are quick and easy.
 They can be made at the last minute or a week or more in advance.
-The pastel candy and sprinkles add festive flair for Easter celebrations and care packages.
+The pastel candy and sprinkles add festive flair for spring celebrations and care packages.

-One batch of Easter Krispie Bars is enroute to Sailor J. in an Easter care package bulging (quite literally) with treats and thanks.
+One batch of these bars is enroute to Sailor J. in an Easter care package bulging (quite literally) with treats and thanks.
 Details on the care package contents will be in a post this weekend!

 - 2 cups quick cook oats